 Property type is another typical and important adjustment.
-While your in the process of looking for a property, keep in mind that you may receive a higher rate if you buy a condo or a multi-unit property.
+While you’re in the process of looking for a property, keep in mind that you may receive a higher rate if you buy a condo or a multi-unit property.

 Occupancy and property type is one of the biggest adjustments that can affect your mortgage rate, and one that leads to a large amount of occupancy fraud.
-There are three different property types:

 Because mortgage rates are much lower for an owner-occupied residence as opposed to an investment property or 2nd home, many borrowers will try to convince a bank or lender that the subject property is indeed their primary residence.

-Transaction type is another adjustment that may affect your pricing.
+Transaction type is another important adjustment that may affect your pricing.
 There are three different types of mortgage transactions:

 A purchase will usually yield a rebate or no cost, while a rate and term refinance will have no cost, and a cash-out refinance will have an adjustment cost.

 As time went on, doc types became more and more limited to allow almost anyone to slip through the cracks and qualify for a loan program.
 Nowadays there are a variety of documentation types including:

-Full doc/Limited doc
+- Full doc/Limited doc

-12 months bank statements
+- 12 months bank statements

-6 months bank statements
+- 6 months bank statements

 Full doc pricing will usually provide a rebate in pricing or no adjustment at all.
 Because it’s the most difficult and invasive doc-type, it carries the least adjustments, if any at all.
 It requires a borrower to show their two most recent tax returns, and verify assets for reserves.